life-itself/web3/claims/what-type-of-asset.md

 Crypto assets are [not currency](is-bitcoin-currency.md) because they cannot fulfil the definition of [money](../concepts/money.md).

 Crypto assets are not [commodities](../concepts/commodity.md) because they have no intrinsic value needed to fulfil any productive economic activity or human need.
-A hypothetical definition of their [use value](../concepts/use-value.md) depends on a circular logic.
+Any hypothetical definition of their [use value](../concepts/use-value.md) depends on circular logic and is thus absurd.

 Crypto assets may also be a form of [art](../concepts/art.md) under the fuzzy definition of "artistic intent".